Twigonometry/Deserialisation-Demo/README.md

 `localhost:5000/unsafe.php?username={SERIALISED OBJECT HERE}`

 *Note:* If you use curl, bash may throw a fit at your curly brackets.
-It's easier to visit the URL in your browser instead
+It's easier to visit the URL in your browser instead.

 For example:

 `localhost:5000/unsafe.php?username=O:10:"SignupForm":2:{s:7:"outfile";s:10:"gotcha.txt";s:15:"username_string";s:25:"malicious stuff goes here";}`

 The `gotcha.txt` file should now appear in the webserver directory!

+*Another Note:* Remember, anything you put in your payload happens on *your* machine - if someone monitors your installation directory for naughty `.txt` files and you write something you shouldn't have, don't come crying to us.

 ## Exploit Payloads